Fourth Stage Of A Personal Injury Lawsuit: Mediation

 The opening sessions can be hard on the parties.
 While both lawyers are often posturing some, their statements will still contain some truths, and often those truths are hard to hear.
 Unfortunately, in some mediations, the opposing lawyer takes those issues and can become overbearing.
 I tell most of my clients that they’ll come out of this opening session having heard several things that probably make them mad.
 But it’s part of the process.

 The opening can serve several purposes.
-First, it allows the parties to speak their piece.
+First, it allows the parties to speak their minds.
 Some parties just want to be heard.
 It also allows the insurance adjusters to evaluate the plaintiff.
 In most cases, the adjuster may not meet the plaintiff until the mediation.

 The mediator may begin the caucuses by playing devil’s advocate in each session — asking the parties to assess their strengths and weaknesses, etc. The mediator may also take information back and forth between the rooms.
 But the mediator’s most important job is exchanging offers between the parties.